 The Internal Audit Services Charter defines the vision, mission, responsibility, and authority of Internal Audit Services at MacEwan University.
 The full charter outlines the responsibility and authority of IAS.

-In relation to Internal Audit matters the Associate Vice-President, Internal Audit and Risk Management, reports functionally to the Audit and Risk Committee of the Board of Governors and administratively to the Vice-President and General Counsel.
+The director of Internal Audit Services reports functionally to the Audit Committee of the Board of Governors and administratively to the Vice-President and General Counsel.

 The Audit and Risk Committee is a standing committee of the Board of Governors.

 The Audit and Risk Committee Terms of Reference are accessible on the Board and Committee Structure webpage.

 As internal auditors we are focused on the identification, assessment, and management of risks and opportunities.
 We are employees of the university and our audits are generally prioritized to concentrate on areas where the university has the greatest perceived risk of not achieving objectives, or the greatest opportunities for savings or improved performance.

 The Auditor General of Alberta is the external auditor for MacEwan University.
 They are the independent auditor of every Government of Alberta ministry, department, regulated fund and agency.
 They audit the university’s financial statements.